mduffster/self-referent-test/README.md

 ## Findings

 The analysis typically reveals:
-- **RFC** Base ≫ 0, Instruct ≈ 0 → instruction tuning removes self-reference as a distinct attention regime (role compression).
+- **RFC** For Mistral, Base ≫ 0, Instruct ≈ 0 → instruction tuning removes self-reference as a distinct attention regime (role compression).
+Qwen shows Base >> 0 and Insruct >> 0, with only small early head differences.
 - **RSI** Small, early positive bump in instruct → emergence of early-layer user/assistant separation.
-- **Layer-wise** 19/32 layers show significant RFC reduction; strongest Δ in layers 2–8.
-- **Interpretation** Instruction tuning flattens self-referent processing into the factual-retrieval circuit visible as lower RFC.
+- **Interpretation** In Mistral, instruction tuning re-orients self-referent processing into the factual-retrieval circuit.
+In Qwen, role separation is preserved between Base and Instruct.

+## Discussion
+Some early hypotheses about

 ## Other Findings